-The COVID-19 pandemic however has had, and is having an impact, in terms of the financial outturn for 2020/21.
-Throughout 2020/21, the Partnership has forecast a deficit position that would require financial assistance.
+The Strategy and Programmes committee acknowledged the need for further work to quantify and manage risk, advance savings and re-phase existing projects is being undertaken to balance spend against budget.
+Through our audit, we will assess the progress which has been made achieve this balance.
+The COVID-19 pandemic however has had, and is having an impact, in terms of the financial outturn for 2021/22.
+Throughout 2021/22, the Partnership has forecast a deficit position that would require financial assistance.
 Discussions continue with Transport Scotland as to additional funding.
-Any deficit at the year end would ultimately require to be funded by SPT general reserves leaving it vulnerable to respond to future challenges.
-As at 31 March 2020, SPT reported earmarked reserves of £67.000million and non-earmarked reserves of £7.867million.
+Any deficit at the year-end would ultimately require to be funded by SPT general reserves leaving it vulnerable to respond to future challenges.
+As at 31 March 2021, SPT reported earmarked reserves of £79.146million and nonearmarked reserves of £7.867million.

-The most up to date forecast prepared by management suggests that the Partnership will achieve or be close to a breakeven position.
+The most up to date forecast prepared by management suggests that the Partnership will achieve or be close to a breakeven position for 2021/22.